joshua-p-williams/management-dashboard/docs/WIP.md

 - [x] Implement `TaskAuditTrail` logic and parameters
 - [x] Integrate `TaskEditor` with main EisenhowerMatrix page (add/edit)
   - [x] Wire up edit (pencil icon) to open TaskEditor in edit mode
-- [ ] Implement drag-and-drop or move logic for tasks between quadrants
+- [x] Implement move logic for tasks between quadrants (via button/dropdown, not drag-and-drop)
+    - [x] Use a Bootstrap 5 ellipsis dropdown menu on each TaskCard for all actions (Edit, Delete, Complete, Move, Audit, etc.)
+    - [x] "Move To..." is now a flat list of other quadrants in the dropdown (no submenu, for Bootstrap 5 compatibility)
+    - [x] All actions are accessible, keyboard/touch friendly, and work on all platforms
+    - [x] Visual and accessibility improvements for dark mode and click handling
 - [x] Add visual cues (badges/icons for overdue, blocked, completed, priority)
   - [x] Add visual cue for priority (badge/icon)
   - [x] Make overdue threshold a configurable setting (default 2 days)